GSA-TTS/identity-dev-docs/_pages/design-guidelines.md

 ### File formats accepted
 You will be able to use a `.png` or `.svg` logo.
 #### png
-Provide both a 1x and 2x resolution png
+Provide a file that meets these requirements
 <table class="usa-table">
-  <caption>File formats</caption>
+  <caption>PNG file requirements</caption>
   <thead>
     <tr>
       <th scope="col">Resolution</th>